webchick/temporalio_cms/README.md

    git submodule update --init --recursive
    ```

 2. **Overlay services** – `docker/docker-compose.overlay.yml` defines our worker, REST proxy, Drupal, and WordPress containers.
-They attach to the same `temporal-network` created by the upstream compose file.
+Drupal is built from `docker/drupal-cms/Dockerfile`, which bakes the Drupal CMS distribution into the image.
+All services attach to the same `temporal-network` created by the upstream compose file.

 3. **One-command runner** – `./stack.sh` (at the repo root) wraps the combined compose invocation: